hmans/slodown/README.md

 * Markdown transformations, HTML sanitizing, oEmbed handshakes and other operations are pretty expensive operations.
 For sake of performance (and stability), it is recommended that you cache the generated output in some manner.
 * Eat more Schnitzel.

+## TODOs

+- More/better specs.
+Slodown doesn't have a lot of functionality of its own, passing most of its duties over to the beautiful rendering gems it uses, but I'm sure there's still an opportunity or two for it to break, so, yeah, I should be adding _some_ specs.
+- Better configuration for the HTML sanitizer.
+Right now, the list of allowed tags, attributes and protocols are hardcoded for what I'm using on [sloblog.io](http://sloblog.io); chances are your needs will be different.

 ## Contributing